appsmithorg/appsmith/contributions/ServerSetup.md

 MongoDB will now be running on `mongodb://localhost:27017/appsmith`.

+Please follow this document for enabling the replica set with mongo running inside the docker

-### Convert a standalone MongoDB node to a replica set
+### Convert a standalone MongoDB node to a replica set for non docker based set up
-- Upgrade the MongoDB version to 4.4 or higher if it’s 4.2 or lower (https://www.mongodb.com/docs/manual/release-notes/4.4/#std-label-4.4-upgrade)
+- Upgrade the MongoDB version to 5.0 or higher
 - Close the mongoDB instance running in your local
 - Start the mongoDB in replica set mode and initiate the replica set
     - mongod --port 27017 --dbpath <path/to/db> --replSet <replica-set-name> && mongo --eval “rs.initiate()”